cujojs/curl/README.md

 Size: ~4KB (gzipped) using Google's Closure Compiler.

-If you'd like to use curl.js for non-AMD modules (ordinary javascript files), you'll want to  use a version with the js! plugin built in.
+If you'd like to use curl.js for non-AMD modules (ordinary javascript files), you'll want to  use a version with the legacy loader built in.
 You may also want to build-in the domReady module.

 curl.js, like all async loaders, cannot circumvent browsers' security